-Students can apply to the Dual Enrollment program by creating an HCC Account and completing an online Dual Enrollment application at www.hcc.edu/apply.
+Students can apply to the Dual Enrollment program by creating an HCC Account and completing an online Dual Enrollment application at hcc.edu/apply.
 The course registration deadline to qualify for a free course through Dual Enrollment funding is June 30th for fall and December 15th for spring enrollment.
 All applicants must submit an official high school transcript and will require both parent/guardian and school counselor approval prior to registering for classes.
-Placement testing is encouraged for all Dual Enrollment applicants and takes place at Holyoke Community College or remotely with a virtual proctor.
+Placement testing is encouraged for all Dual Enrollment applicants and takes place in the Assessment Center at Holyoke Community College.
 In addition, applicants must meet all prerequisite requirements for selected courses.